-If you're looking for Peoplesoft HRMS Interview Questions for Experienced or Freshers, you are at right place.
+If you're looking for Peoplesoft HRMS Interview Questions & Answers for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
 According to research Peoplesoft HRMS has a market share of about 10.1%.
 So, You still have opportunity to move ahead in your career in Peoplesoft HRMS Analytics.
 Mindmajix offers Advanced Peoplesoft HRMS Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Peoplesoft HRMS Analyst.

 Q.What is regulatory region?
 Usage?

 A regulatory region is a region which has laws and regulations that are used by functionality in PeopleSoft HRMS.
 A lot of transactions are driven by regulatory requirements.
 These requirements include areas like ethnicity, disability, and health and safety.
 When driven by Regulatory Region, the regulatory codes, People Code edits, and set processing in the system can vary by country and for each transaction.

 Q.What are checklists?
 Give an example from the delivered checklists.
 How will you create a checklist of your own?
 Explain by giving an example.